 Registered user since Mon 22 Dec 2014

-Bio: I am a Tenure-Track Assistant Professor at Carnegie Mellon’s Computer Science Department, and a member of the Principles of Programming (PoP) group.
+I am a Tenure-Track Associate Professor at Carnegie Mellon’s Computer Science Department, and a member of the Principles of Programming (PoP) group.

 My research areas are programming languages and formal methods.
 I am specifically interested in quantitative verification, type systems, static resource analysis of programs, proof assistants, and system verification.

 Before joining Carnegie Mellon, I was an Associate Research Scientist in the Department of Computer Science at Yale.
 Before that, I was a PhD student at LMU Munich.

 - Author of Modeling and Analyzing Evaluation Cost of CUDA Kernels within the POPL-track